 8. Finding Bugs Is The Only Responsibility Of Testers

 Detecting bugs and errors in the software product is not the only role and responsibility of the testing team.
-The software testers are also aware of the overall product functioning.
+The software developers are also aware of the overall product functioning.
 They have enough knowledge and understanding of how one module in the development cycle is dependent on others.

 9. Expertise Is Not Required For Testing Software Products